electronicarts/ea-async/README.md

 ```

 After that all the files in target/classes will have been instrumented.
-And all references to `Async.await` and `Async.init` will have being removed from them.
+There will be no references to `Async.await` and `Async.init` left in those classes.

 #### Option 4 - Build time instrumentation, with Maven - Preferred